-- Enrolled family members are covered for two routine exams per benefit period.
-Routine exams are not as in-depth as comprehensive oral exams. - Comprehensive oral exams - You are covered for only one comprehensive oral exam per Dentist for the entire time you are on this plan.
+- These visits are to help your Dentist get a general idea about your overall health.
+Your Dentist may examine the areas inside and outside of the mouth including your head, neck, teeth, tongue, and gums. - You are covered for only one comprehensive oral exam per Dentist for the entire time you are on this plan.
 If you change Dentists, you are covered for a new comprehensive oral exam.
 After that, if your Dentist wants to do more comprehensive oral exams, we will cover additional exams at the same rate as a routine check-up, and you would be responsible for any additional costs.